lwfinger/rtw88/README.md

 2. Change `switch_usb_mode=y` to `switch_usb_mode=n` in line 7.
 3. Unplug the Wi-Fi adapter.
 4. Reboot (or [unload the rtw88 drivers](#3-how-to-loadunload-kernel-modules-aka-drivers))
-5. Plug your Wi-Fi adapter back.
+5. Plug your Wi-Fi adapter back in.

 ### Q3: My Wi-Fi adapter still doesn't work after installing this driver and `lsusb` shows it is in CD-ROM mode, what should I do?
 Install `usb_modeswitch` which can switch your adapter from CD-ROM mode to Wi-Fi mode and then your Wi-Fi adapter should be in Wi-Fi mode after reboot.